veleritas/ndc_active_ingredients/code/README.md

 ## Pipeline

 1. Follow the README in the `fda_ndc/` folder to generate a list of all NDCs published by the FDA.
+2. Follow the README in the `rxnorm/` folder to generate the NDC to RXCUI identifier mappings.
+Also parses the RxNorm semantic network.